-Dr. Drake Quackington et al.
+Dr. Quentin Featherwing, PhD et al.

 While ducks are often admired for their graceful swimming and charming quacks, their social structures have largely gone unnoticed by mainstream sociology.
 Recent studies suggest that ducks live in highly organized anarcho-syndicalist societies, where each pond operates as a self-governing syndicate.
 This article explores the intricate social framework of duck society, which, in many respects, surpasses human social structures in complexity and equity.
 By examining the mechanisms ducks use to address social issues such as wealth inequality, we can gain valuable insights into alternative forms of social organization.